Azure/azure-sdk/releases/2020-04/js.md

 ### Service Bus

-- Initial preview of Azure Service Bus client version 7.0.
+- Initial preview of Azure Service Bus client library version 7.
 - This version of library has been designed based on the [Azure SDK Design Guidelines for TypeScript](https://azure.github.io/azure-sdk/typescript_introduction.html) to ensure consistency, idiomatic design, and excellent developer experience and productivity.

 ## Latest Releases